andyguestysj/ios/_docs/topics/5-spritekit/spritekit-4.md

    8. Change the `Alpha Start to 0.2` and the `Alpha Range to 0.2`
    9. Click the white colour circle next to the colour ramp so we can set an appropriate colour
    10. Click the crayon icon at the top right of the pop up screen (see image below) and select the brown crayon.
-   11. Return to the particle attributes and set the `Color Blen Range to 0.3` so we get a range of shades
+   11. Return to the particle attributes and set the `Color Blend Range to 0.3` so we get a range of shades
 6. Return to the `GameScene` code

 **Particle Attributes**